runnerty/runnerty/docs/api.md

 ## Authentication

-Login to get the access token
+Login to get the access token.

 ### POST [/auth/]